oliverphilcox/RascalC/docs/usage/getting-started.rst

     - For two sets of tracer particles, we require three correlation functions; two auto-correlations and a cross-correlation.
     - This is conventionally created with Corrfunc using the :ref:`jackknife-correlations` codes, but may be user input if desired.
     - The radial and angular binning should match that desired for the output covariance matrix.
+    - If this is supplied separately, the user must ensure that the pair count terms are normalized by the ratio of summed galaxy and random particle weights across the **entire** survey, not just those in the relevant jackknife region.
+This is for later convenience when estimating the jackknife covariance matrix model.
     - *Format*: An ASCII file with space separated values.
 Lines 1 and 2 list the radial and angular bin centers (as for the full correlation function).
 Each succeeding line gives the entire correlation function estimate for a given jackknife.
 The rows indicate the jackknife and the columns specify the collapsed bin, using the indexing :math:`\mathrm{bin}_\mathrm{collapsed} = \mathrm{bin}_\mathrm{radial}\times n_\mu + \mathrm{bin}_\mathrm{angular}` for a total of :math:`n_\mu` angular bins (unlike for the full correlation function).
 - *(Usually created internally)* **Jackknife Weights and Random Particle Counts**:
     - These specify the weights of each jackknife region for each bin and the random particle counts both for each jackknife, and for the entire survey.